Adetokunbo Ademola

 Omoba Sir Adetokunbo Adegboyega Ademola GCON KBE PC SAN (1 February 1906 – 29 January 1993) was a Nigerian jurist who was the Chief Justice of Nigeria from 1958 to 1972.
-He was appointed as Chief Justice on 1 April 1958, replacing Sir Stafford Foster Sutton who was retiring.
+He was appointed as Chief Justice on 1 April 1958, succeeding Sir Stafford Foster-Sutton, who was retiring.
 Ademola was a son of Oba Sir Ladapo Ademola II, the Alake of the Egba clan of Nigeria.
 He was the first chancellor of the University of Benin.

 Early life and education

-Sir Adetokunbo was born on February 1, 1906, into royalty as the son of Prince Ladapo and Princess Tejumade Ademola.
+Adetokunbo was born on 1 February 1906, into royalty as the son of Prince Ladapo and Princess Tejumade Ademola.
 His father was a regent of the Egba United Government in Lagos who later became Ademola II, the Alake of Egbaland, Abeokuta, a historic walled city of the Egbas in south-western Nigeria.
 His mother was a senior sister to Sir Adeyemo Alakija.
 At the age of four, he lived briefly with his maternal grandfather, Pa Alakija, in Abeokuta, and a year later he started his primary education at the Roman Catholic School in Itesi, Abeokuta.
 He moved back to Lagos when he was eight to live with his mother in the family compound on Broad St, and subsequently continued his education at Holy Cross School, Lagos.
 He attended St Gregory's Grammar School, Obalende and King's College Lagos for his secondary school education.

 He finished his secondary education in 1925 and passed the Senior Clerical Examination for admission into the colonial Civil Service.
 He gained appointment as a clerk in the Chief Secretary's office of the National Secretariat, Lagos.
 From 1928 to 1931, Ademola studied law at Selwyn College, University of Cambridge.
 From 1958 to 1972, he served as Chief Justice.